Investigator Grants

 Emerging Leadership

 • The EL Category is restricted to researchers who are ≤10 years post-PhD or equivalent and comprises two salary levels, EL1 and EL2, with corresponding RSPs.
-Please note that the PhD Census date is 8th November 2023 (i.e. close date of the scheme) - EL1/EL2 applicants cannot have held their PhD for more than 10 years as of 8th November 2023, taking Career Disruptions into consideration.
+Please note that the PhD Census date is 15th August 2024 (i.e. close date of the scheme) - EL1/EL2 applicants cannot have held their PhD for more than 10 years as of 15th August 2024, taking into consideration Career Disruptions, as defined by the NHMRC in Appendix C of the guidelines.

 Leadership